Yue-0/RMUA/src/vision/README.md

 ## 1.Introducion

-This package is robot vision identity package, which is not fully implemented at this time.
+This package is robot visual recognition package that provides armor plate detection and shooting functions.

 ## 2.Structure